ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

  Central Monitoring Server 	| 195.80.123.159 | 195.80.123.164 | 195.80.123.169
  Management Security Server 			| 213.184.41.177 <br> 213.184.41.185 <br> 213.184.41.189 |195.80.127.37 | 195.80.109.139

-### 2.4 Requirements for the Security Server
+### 2.3 Requirements for the Security Server

 Minimum recommended hardware parameters:

--   the server’s hardware (motherboard, CPU, network interface cards, storage system) must be supported by Ubuntu 18.04 in general;
+* the server’s hardware (motherboard, CPU, network interface cards, storage system) must be supported by Ubuntu in general;

--   a 64-bit dual-core Intel, AMD or compatible CPU; AES instruction set support is highly recommended;
+* a 64-bit dual-core Intel, AMD or compatible CPU; AES instruction set support is highly recommended;

--   3 GB RAM;
+* 3 GB RAM;

--   a 100 Mbps network interface card;
+* a 100 Mbps network interface card;

--   if necessary, interfaces for the use of hardware tokens.
+* if necessary, interfaces for the use of hardware tokens.

 Requirements to software and settings:

--   an installed and configured Ubuntu 18.04 LTS x86-64 operating system;
+* an installed and configured Ubuntu 18.04 LTS x86-64 operating system;

--   if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7; 1.12**).
+* if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;

--   if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).
+* if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).

-### 2.5 Preparing OS
+### 2.4 Preparing OS

--   Add system user (**reference data: 1.3**) whom all roles in the user interface are granted to.
+* Add system user (**reference data: 1.3**) whom all roles in the user interface are granted to.
 Add a new user with the command

         sudo adduser <username>

     User roles are discussed in detail in X-Road Security Server User Guide \[[UG-SS](#Ref_UG-SS)\].

--   Set the operating system locale.
+* Set the operating system locale.
 Add following line to the `/etc/environment` file.

         LC_ALL=en_US.UTF-8

--   Ensure that the packages `locales` and `software-properties-common` are present
+* Ensure that the packages `locales` and `software-properties-common` are present

         sudo apt-get install locales software-properties-common

--   Ensure that the locale is available
+* Ensure that the locale is available

         sudo locale-gen en_US.UTF-8

-### 2.6 Installation
+### 2.5 Installation

-To install the X-Road security server software, follow these steps.
+To install the X-Road security server software on *Ubuntu* operating system, follow these steps.

-1. Add to `/etc/apt/sources.list.d/xroad.list` the address of X-Road package repository (**reference data: 1.1**) and the nginx repository:

         deb http://x-tee.ee/packages/live/xroad bionic main